Aaron Jones staying with Packers on 4-year, $48 million deal

 ESPN and NFL Network first reported the terms.

-Jones tweeted a pictureof himself in a Packers uniform with the message ”Let’s run it back (hash)GoPackGo” on Sunday.
+Jones tweeted a pictureof himself in a Packers uniform with the message “Let’s run it back #GoPackGo” on Sunday.
 Rosenhaus sent out a tweet congratulating Jones on his new deal.

 The move removes one of the biggest names from the market at the start of a week in which NFL teams can begin negotiating with free agents.
 The Packers faced the possibility of having both of their top two running backs — Jones and Jamaal Williams — leaving via free agency in the same offseason.